-Points are assigned based on the type of conviction and remain on the driver record for at least five years from the date of disposition (conviction).
+Points are assigned based on the type of conviction and remain on the driver record for at least three years from the date of disposition (conviction).
 If a driver accumulates too many points in a set time frame, their driving privileges will be suspended.

 |12 points within 12 months||30-day suspension|

 While you can remove points from your driving record, tickets in Florida are not dismissed or removed by taking a BDI course (Basic Driver Improvement course).
 The only way you can keep a traffic ticket off your record is to prove you were not breaking the law or fight your ticket in court and win.
 If you’re planning to fight your ticket, you should consider hiring an attorney to represent you.